Paystra/AirflowPilot/README.md

 - **Username:** `airflow`
 - **Password:** `airflow`

-You should see the `example_pilot` DAG.
-Unpause it (toggle on the left) to let it run, or trigger it manually with the play button.
+You should see the DAGs listed above.
+Unpause one (toggle on the left) or trigger it manually with the play button.

 ## Common commands